Tunku Annuar

-Tunku Annuar ibni Almarhum Sultan Badlishah PSM DKH DMK SPMK SSDK PSB (30 June 1937 – 21 May 2014) was a member of the Kedah royal family and Chairman of the Regency Council of the Malaysian state of Kedah.
+Tunku Annuar ibni Almarhum Sultan Badlishah (30 June 1937 – 21 May 2014) was a member of the Kedah royal family and the Chairman of the Regency Council of the Malaysian state of Kedah from December 2011 until his death in May 2014.
 He was the son of Sultan Badlishah and the half-brother of Sultan Abdul Halim.

 Biography

-Tunku Annuar was born on 30 June 1937, the first son of Tunku Badlishah by his second wife, Tengku Asma Sultan Sulaiman.
+Tunku Annuar was born on 30 June 1937.
+He was the first son of Tunku Badlishah by his second wife, Tengku Asma Sultan Sulaiman.
 His father, Tunku Badlishah, was the seventh son of Sultan Abdul Hamid Halim.
 His mother, Tengku Asma, was a daughter of Sultan Sulaiman Badrul Alam Shah of Terengganu.
 She was crowned Sultanah of Kedah in 1943.
 Tunku Badlishah was appointed Raja Muda (Crown Prince) of Kedah in 1935 and became sultan in 1943.
 His full brother from the same father and mother was the current Sultan of Kedah, Tunku Sallehuddin.

 Tunku Annuar was educated at Malay College Kuala Kangsar then pursue his study at Australian Army Staff College, Fort Queenscliff.
-He was granted the title Tunku Bendahara in 1981.
+He was granted the title Tunku Temenggong of Kedah on 21 January 1979.
+He was then granted the title Tunku Bendahara of Kedah as the second heir to the throne after the Raja Muda of Kedah on 28 November 1981.

-On 12 December 2011, he was appointed Chairman of the Council of Regency after Tuanku Abdul Halim became Yang di-Pertuan Agong.
+On 12 December 2011, he was appointed the Chairman of the Council of Regency after Tuanku Abdul Halim became Yang di-Pertuan Agong.
 Other members of the council include his brothers Tunku Sallehuddin, Tunku Abdul Hamid Thani, and Tuanku Abdul Halim's daughter Tunku Puteri Intan Safinaz.